johnrachwan123/Foundations-Data-Engineering-Tutorial/Tutorial 3/ex4.md

 #### 9 BONUS

-How would you solve this if you want to match a pattern that is larger than 128?
+How would you solve this if you want to match any pattern (of any size) ?